nextcloud/context_chat/doc/Implementing_a_provider.md

  * `removeAllContentForUsers(string $appId, string $providerId, array $users)` Remove all content items from the knowledge base of context chat for specified users

 To register your content provider, your app needs to listen to the `OCA\ContextChat\Event\ContentProviderRegisterEvent` event and call the `registerContentProvider` method in the event for every provider you want to register.
-Any interaction with the content manager using the above listed methods should automatically register the provider.
+Any interaction with the content manager using the above listed methods or listing the providers in the Assistant should automatically register the provider.

 You may call the `registerContentProvider` method explicitly if you want to trigger an initial import of content items.